buildshift-dev/tf-tutorial/README.md

 # Terraform AWS Lambda + S3 Tutorials

+⚠️ **Security Disclaimer**: The security practices depicted in this tutorial may not represent production best practices.
+The goal is to demonstrate Terraform concepts and ensure compatibility with A Cloud Guru sandbox environments.
+For production deployments, please review and implement appropriate security measures.

 This repository contains **two complete Terraform tutorials** that demonstrate how to create AWS Lambda functions with S3 integration.
 Both tutorials create the same functionality but use different approaches to teach different aspects of Terraform.

 ## 🎯 What You'll Build